arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 ## Standalone app

-_Standalone apps will be released near june/july.
+_Standalone apps will be released during the summer.
 Before that, you need to check the setup procedure (very simple) in order to access the source patcher and try it._

 ## Using the project in Max/MSP